CarbonCandor

 Methane Science|7 min readApril 17, 2026

-An introductory guide to methane destruction technologies, the chemistry behind them, and why the distinction between destroying methane and merely capturing it is the most important number in farm climate policy.
+A guide to methane destruction technologies and why destroying methane, not just capturing it, is the number that matters in farm climate policy.

 Read→